rubyworks/indexer/DOTRUBY.md

         verison:
           - 0+

-### Substitues
+### Alternatives

-Substitues is simply a list of packages that more or less do the same thing as this package.
+Alternatives is simply a list of packages that more or less do the same thing as this package.
 A good example is a Markdown parser:

-    substitutes:
+    alternatives:
       - rdiscount
       - BlueCloth